Ph.D., Natural Resource Economics, University of Michigan, Ann Arbor, Michigan, 1984

 Adamowicz, W., D. Chapman, G. Mancini, W. Munns, A. Stirling and T. Tomasi.
 2008.
 Valuation methods.
 In: Valuation of Ecological Resources: Integration of Ecology and Socioeconomics in Environmental Decision Making.
 R. Stahl, L. Kapustka, W. Munns, and R. Bruins (eds).
 SETAC Press, Boca Raton, FL.

 Wakefield, J.R., T. Tomasi, R. Greer, and H. Byrd.
 2003.
-Scaling primary and compensatory restoration of endangered species. pp. 209–214.
-In: Proc. of International Oil Spill Conference, Vol. 2003, No. 1.
+Scaling primary and compensatory restoration of endangered species.
+Proceedings of the International Oil Spill Conference 2003(1):209–214.

 Wakefield, J.R., T. Tomasi, H. Byrd, and R. Greer.
 2003.
-A simulation model to predict spill-induced bird mortality using beached carcass data. pp. 205–208.
-In: Proc. of International Oil Spill Conference, Vol. 2003, No. 1.
+A simulation model to predict spill-induced bird mortality using beached carcass data.
+Proceedings of the International Oil Spill Conference 2003(1):205–208.

 Penn, A., and T. Tomasi.
 2002.
 Calculating resource restoration for an oil discharge in Lake Barre, Louisiana.
 Environ.
 Manag.
 29:691-702.